 all may be technically Kosher, beauty and consistency may vary considerably.

 The skill and beauty of the writing will vary from one Sofer to another, as

 seen in the product samples.
 Hiddur Mitzvah has financial implications as well.

-The more beautiful the Tefillin or Mezuzah, the greater the cost.
+The more beautiful the Mezuzah, the greater the cost.

-How often do I need to inspect my Tefillin?
+How often do I need to inspect my Mezuzos?

 a Parshah was written correctly and later a letter became incomplete or cracked,